 #6.
 Have flexible working terms

-It has been seen very often that it is impossible to get some brownie points or even a word of praise with some bosses, no matter how hard an employee works.
+It is often seen that it is impossible to get some brownie points or even a word of praise with some bosses, no matter how hard an employee works.
 There is no need to be one of those typical bosses who expect the workers to work until late on a sturdy night and then return early on a Monday morning.
 Rather than being so hard-pressed on the schedules, be a bit easy-going with your employees at times and let them have some time off their desks too so that they can be chilled at work.

 For good work, the equation is like give and take.
 If you want your employee to be up even on Sunday for an emergency meeting, you should probably also be ready to give them an extra day off without much hesitation.
-A healthy work environment is all about treating each other in a more humble, humane and friendly manner.
+A healthy work environment is all about treating each other more humble, humane, and friendly.
 You get to guide, but you do not get to enslave.
-Treat your employees’ right, and the chances are that they would not turn their backs on you even if some other firm pays more money to them for the same work.
+Treat your employees right, and the chances are that they would not turn their backs on you even if some other firm pays more money to them for the same work.
 Everybody yearns for respect, and everybody deserves it.